 Many people have tried to exercise or train with a heart rate monitor and some have even progressed as far as downloading their data to a computer or mobile device for analysis.
 So what’s the problem?
 The problem is that many people either stop using them or, (even worse) use them incorrectly.
 Both are usually a result of not understanding why they’re wearing one in the first place.

 – Fantastic.
-Well what if I told you that wearing a HR monitor could all but guarantee you a proud finish line photo in your first outing.
+Well, what if I told you that wearing an HR monitor could all but guarantee you a proud finish line photo in your first outing.
 It sounds unbelievable but working with proper HR zone training can keep you at the proper race intensity for you and your selected distance.
 This will ensure you’re not the one walking 3k into the Sun Run because you went out too fast…I know, it never happens.

 2) “I have a GPS watch, I don’t need to train with Heart rate”

 – GPS is a great tool (and I’m not sure what we ever did without it), but it is just one form of feedback on your training.
 If you aim to run a 40-60 minute 10k or finish a Gran Fondo, GPS will likely help you…until you hit the first hill that is.
 HR adds a level of feedback on your individual exertion level that can’t be measured by pace/distance.
 Training and racing by pace and distance alone will only work if you’re running/riding a flat course and you know that you can hold x min/km for the entire way.

 Proper Application to Training: